-If you’re spending time in Israel, you may also wish to combine your stay with a visit to neighboring Jordan, and in particular the rose-hued ancient city of Petra.
+If you’re spending time in Israel, you may also wish to combine your stay with a visit to neighboring Jordan.
+A favorite is the rose-hued ancient city of Petra.

 Petra was once home to the Nabataeans – a nomadic Bedouin tribe who roamed the desert.
-While hard to believe when you look at Petra today, at one time over 30,000 people lived in the ancient city.
-For history and culture lovers, there’s much to see at the UNESCO World Heritage Site including the Treasury, al-Siq gorge, and a fabulous museum filled with archaeological artifacts at the entrance.
-You can ride a camel, get to know Bedouin life in the present day, or stay until sunset and admire the structures as light reflects onto the sandstone, transforming into a kaleidoscope of colors.
+While hard to believe when you see Petra today, at one time over 30,000 people lived in the ancient city.
+For history and culture lovers, there’s much to see at the UNESCO World Heritage Site.
+This includes the Treasury, al-Siq gorge, and a fabulous museum filled with archaeological artifacts at the entrance.
+You can ride a camel, get to know Bedouin life in the present day, or stay until sunset and admire the structures.
+You’ll marvel as light reflects onto the sandstone, transforming into a kaleidoscope of colors.

 There are many ways to reach Petra from Israel including by airplane, bus, guided tour, or taxi.
-In this guide, we show you some of the best ways to get to Petra so you can begin to plan your itinerary.
+In this guide, we show you some of the best ways to get to Petra so you can plan your itinerary.
 You may want to read up on Jordanian customs and cultures or our 7 day Jordan itinerary to make the most of your time.

 Travelling to Petra via Allenby Bridge Border Crossing

 This border crossing lies around an hour east of Jerusalem and is accessible via bus, sherut (taxi buses), or taxi.
-Most Israeli rental car companies will not allow you to cross into Jordan with their vehicles, but you can park close to the border and make alternative arrangements for your onward journey.
+Most Israeli rental car companies will not allow you to cross into Jordan with their vehicles.
+You can park close to the border and make alternative arrangements for your onward journey.

-The Allenby Bridge Border Crossing is open seven days a week, apart from specific Jewish holidays and early closing on Shabbat(Friday evening to Saturday evening).
-It’s worth noting that if you plan to travel independently via this route, you will need a pre-issued visa from your country of origin and may be required to pay a border crossing fee depending on the length of your stay in Jordan.
+The Allenby Bridge Border Crossing is open seven days a week, apart from Jewish holidays and early closing on Shabbat.
+This is Friday evening to Saturday evening.
+It’s worth noting that if you plan to travel independently via this route, you will need a pre-issued visa from your country of origin.
+You may be required to pay a border crossing fee depending on the length of your stay in Jordan.
 There will also be an hour or two’s wait time while your paperwork is checked by entry and exit terminals.

-Following your entry into Jordan from Israel, you can catch a bus to Amman and continue to Petra from there by bus, or the easier option of taking a taxi directly to Petra.
+Following your entry into Jordan from Israel, you can catch a bus to Amman.
+Continue to Petra from there by bus, or the easier option of taking a taxi directly to Petra.
 The journey time is around 3.5 hours, therefore expect taxi costs to be high.
-If you wish to keep the price down, travel to Amman first and take the public bus to Petra from there.
+If you wish to keep the price down, travel to Amman first and then take the public bus to Petra.